 Identifying the nearly 1B Samsung users

-There were 992.4 million active Samsung smartphone owners in the world in 2020 according to Newzoo.
-This number is undoubtedly higher in 2022.
-Being aware of the customers you’ll be reaching will allow you to optimize your on-device campaigns as effectively as possible.
+There were 992.4 million active Samsung smartphone owners in the world in 2020 according to Newzoo - and this number is undoubtedly higher in 2023.
+Before running campaigns directly on Samsung devices, it’s important to be aware of the customers you’ll be reaching.
+This will allow you to optimize your on-device campaigns as effectively as possible.